metova/MetovaAnalytics/README.md

 If you would like to contribute to MetovaAnalytics, see our [CONTRIBUTING](CONTRIBUTING.md) guidelines.

 This library was inspired by [Soroush Khanlou's nice article](http://khanlou.com/2017/12/misusing-subclassing/) about building an inheritance-based analytics system in Swift.
 He included many fine suggestions, and we believe he is right.

+The Metova Analytics banner image was created by Lorenzo Garnett.

 # License